Purfview/IMDb-Scout-Mod/README.md

 Add links from IMDb pages to torrent and other sites -- easy downloading from IMDb

 Greasemonkey v4 is currently not supported (v3.xx works).
-Try alternatives plugins such as Violentmonkey or Tampermonkey.
+Try alternative plugins such as Violentmonkey or Tampermonkey.

 ## Usage